Skip to main content

 Traffic Steering

-Cisco Secure Client supports traffic steering also known as split tunneling.
-Traffic steering rules are either inclusion-based or exclusion-based to determine what traffic is sent (inclusion) or not sent (exclusion) through Cisco+ Secure Connect tunnel.
+Secure Client supports traffic steering, also known as split tunneling.
+Traffic steering rules are either inclusion-based or exclusion-based and determine what traffic is sent (inclusion) or not sent (exclusion) through the Secure Connect tunnel.

 Clientless ZTNA Access (Browser Access)

-Clientless Zero Trust Network Access (ZTNA) allows you to leverage a web browser for remote access to private web-based applications without requiring users to install the Cisco Secure Client on their devices or creating special inbound rules on your on-premises firewall.
-Clientless access addresses situations where it might not be feasible or desirable to install the Cisco Secure Client on a remote user’s device.
+Clientless Zero Trust Network Access (ZTNA) facilitates frictionless access to private web-based applications without requiring users to install Secure Client on their devices or create special inbound rules on your on-premises firewall.
+Clientless access addresses situations where installing Secure Client on a remote user’s device might not be feasible or desirable.

-To access an application, the user connects to the Cisco+ Secure Connect ZTNA reverse proxy using a unique URL that is created by Cisco+ Secure Connect for each application.
-Both the user and device are verified and validated by a Browser Access Policy (BAP) on a per-session basis before access is permitted to an application.
+To access an application, the user connects to the Secure Connect ZTNA reverse proxy using a unique URL created during the application's configuration in Secure Connect.
+Before access is permitted to an application, both the user and device posture are verified and validated by a Browser Access Policy (BAP) on a per-session basis.

 Controlling Network Access to Private Applications

 Traditionally, users with access to the network can reach any application or resource connected to the network, making those applications vulnerable to attacks.
-With Secure Connect, administrators can take security a step further by preventing users from reaching the application by restricting network access.
-Access can be controlled in two complimentary ways:
+With Secure Connect, administrators can take security further by restricting network access and preventing users from accessing the application.
+Access can be controlled in two complementary ways:

-1. Create network or browser access policies to control access based on user's identity or associate group.
+1. Create a network or browser access policy to control access based on the user's identity or associate group.
 Identity-based policies require SAML authentication through your Identity Provider (IdP).
-If you don't have an IdP, you can use Meraki Cloud Auth as your IdP.

 2. Set up endpoint posture profiles to grant or deny access to applications based on device-specific criteria such as: